Krande/Topologic/TopologicPythonBindings/test/README.md

 - `test_face_cell.py` - Tests for Face and Cell functionality
 - `test_cell_complex.py` - Tests for CellComplex functionality
 - `test_dictionary.py` - Tests for Dictionary and Attribute functionality

-## Notes

-These tests assume that the Topologic library has been built and installed.
-The tests look for the library in `~/topologicbim/Topologic/output/x64/Release`.
-If your library is in a different location, you may need to modify the `conftest.py` file.